msalemor/aksguideline/README.md

 ### Security

 - Patch the nodes
+  - Kured: used for nodes requiring reboot

 ### Resource Limits

 - Set resource limits on PODs
   - k8s will deprevision PODs without resource limits first

+### Other

+- Watch-out for Issues with Upstream features

 ### Resources